 What Is Speech Anxiety And How Do I Overcome It?

-There are a lot of fears out there in the world, but there are a few that seem to impact a large number of people.
-Fear of spiders, fear of snakes, and fear of dying are some of the popular ones.
-But, another that many people struggle with is a fear of speaking, which is speech anxiety.
+There are many types of fears, but there are a few that seem to impact a large number of people.
+Fear of spiders, fear of snakes, and fear of dying are some of the more common ones.
+But, another that many people struggle with is fear of speaking, also known as, speech anxiety.

 What Is Speech Anxiety?

 Speech anxiety or glossophobia is simply a fear of public speaking.
-If you suffer from speech anxiety,you experience severe fear when you need to speak in front of others.
+If you suffer from speech anxiety, you experience severe fear when you need to speak in front of others.
 This could happen if you are speaking in front of hundreds of people or even very small groups.
-The symptoms manifest themselves as physical, verbal, and non-verbal.
-Symptoms include dry mouth, a weak voice, shaking, sweating, blushing or getting hives, and an increased heart rate.
+The symptoms can be physical, verbal, and non-verbal, and may include dry mouth, weak voice, shaking, sweating, blushing or getting hives, and an increased heart rate, to name a few.

 The website glossophobia.com defines speech anxiety as, "intense anxiety before, or simply at the thought of having to verbally communicate with any group, avoidance of events which focus the group's attention on individuals in attendance, physical distress, nausea, or feelings of panic in such circumstances."